QuentinRoy/mac-suggestions-logger/README.md

 - "correction" (produces one single word), or
 - "completion" (produces multiple words).

-All these are written as is by this took.
+All these are written as is by this tool.

 Unfortunately, it is currently rather unclear how these functions are actually supposed to be used to provide reliable predictions.
 Consequently, I had to reverse engineer these the best I could, and proceed with a trial and error approach to get them to work.